conradrmiller/crypto-dashboard/README.md

 # Crypto Dashboard
 This project is a crypto currency dashboard that allows a user to see exchange rates for crypto currencies and a news feed.

-This project was based on a tutorial series by Ania Kubów.\
+This project was based on a inspired series by Ania Kubów and has been customized by myself.\
 https://www.youtube.com/watch?v=_itMdiSc0KI \
 https://www.youtube.com/watch?v=FcwfjMebjTU

 ## To run the application

 1. Clone the project.
-2. Set up a `.env` file at the root level of your project and save your api key here.
-3. Run `npm start:backend`
-4. Run `npm start:frontend`
+2. Run `npm start`
-5. Navigate to `localhost:3000` in a browser to view the project.
+3. Navigate to `localhost:3000` in a browser to view the project.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start:frontend`
+### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm start:backend`

-Starts the express server.\
-Open [http://localhost:8000](http://localhost:8000) to view it in your browser.

-The server will reload when you make changes.

 ### `npm test`